Posts Tagged historical figures

 Caramuru

-In “The Fortuitous Meeting of Gerard van Oost and Oludara”, Gerard hears mention of Caramuru.
+In “The Fortuitous Meeting”, Gerard hears mention of Caramuru.
 Even in the late sixteenth century of Gerard’s adventures, Caramuru was already a legend.
 His extraordinary life would change Brazil’s history forever.

 Born Diogo Álvares Correia, Caramuru was a Portuguese who shipwrecked in Brazil around 1510, at the age of 17.
 Despite his inauspicious shipwreck, he had the fortune to swim ashore just ten kilometers from the Bay of All Saints, one of the greatest natural ports in the Western Hemisphere.
 He also had the luck to shortly thereafter meet Paraguaçu: daughter of Morubixaba Taparica, a great Tupinambá warrior-chief in the region.